scalar-labs/scalardb-samples/scalardb-analytics-postgresql-sample/README.md

 ### Schema in PostgreSQL

-By running the Schema Importer when setting up ScalarDB , you can import the table schema in the ScalarDB database into the PostgreSQL database.
+By running the Schema Importer when setting up ScalarDB, you can import the table schema in the ScalarDB database into the PostgreSQL database.
 More precisely, for each `namespace_name.table_name` table in the ScalarDB database, you will have a foreign table for `namespace_name._table_name` and a view for `namespace_name.table_name` in the PostgreSQL database.
 The columns in the foreign table are identical to the columns in the table in PostgreSQL and in the transaction metadata.

 To see the schema for `dynamons.customer` in the ScalarDB database, run the following command: